webinarium/DataTablesBundle/README.md

 ### Step 2: Enable the Bundle

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+If you are using Symfony 3 or below, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:

 ```php
 public function registerBundles()